JayBrown/XProtectUpdates/README.md

 # XProtectUpdates <img src="https://github.com/JayBrown/XProtectUpdates/blob/master/img/jb-img.png" height="20px"/>

-**XProtectUpdates will notify the user when macOS XProtect has been updated.**
+**XProtectUpdates will notify the user when macOS XProtect has been updated.
+The LaunchAgent is run every 4 hours.**

 **XProtectUpdates also tries to get more information on the update from Digita Security's [Xplorer](https://digitasecurity.com/xplorer/).**